hilaryzen/MKS21X-FinalProject/README.md

 1/10/19:

-Hilary: Wrote methods to change values in the sheet
+Hilary: Wrote methods to change values in the sheet, added way to track selected cells

 David: wrote findSum; merged alternateConstructor and master